marvinwilliams/multiqueue/README.md

-# Multiqueue
+# Multififo

-The multiqueue is a concurrent, relaxed priority queue.
+The multififo is a concurrent, relaxed FIFO queue.
-The idea is that internally there are `c*p` priority queues, where `p` is the number of threads and `c` is a tuning parameter.
-Elements are inserted into a random queue while deletions delete the minimum of two random queues.
+The idea is that internally there are `c*p` queues, where `p` is the number of threads and `c` is a tuning parameter.
+Elements are inserted into a random queue while deletions delete the earlier of two random queues.

 # Usage